adityassrana/old_blog_template/_posts/2020-01-29-PyTorch-Tips.md

     model(local_batch)#which calls net.forward(local_batch)
     ````

-3. Input: (N,C,H,W)
-The model and the conv layer expect as input a tensor in the above format, so when feeding an image directly to the model, add a dimension for batching.
+3. Input: (N,C,H,W).
+The model and the convolutional layers expect the input tensor to be in this format, so when feeding an image/images to the model, add a dimension for batching.

-4. Converting from img-->numpy representation and feeding the model gives an error, because the input is in ByteTensor format.
+4. Converting from img-->numpy representation and feeding  the model gives an error because the input is in ByteTensor format.
 Only float operations are supported for conv-like operations.

     ````python
     img = img.type('torch.DoubleTensor')